wilsoncd35/cosmos/README.md

 # cosmos

-Scaffolding for projects.
+Dev, ops, knowledge, and scaffolding that I often use.
 A monorepo.

 - [aquaria](projects/aquaria/README.md)